-Next we’ll make a physical assessment of the house.
+Next, we’ll make a physical assessment of the house.
 This is where we make sure it is what we think it is.
-Prior to the appointment we’ll due some background research on the house to better understand the neighborhood and local market.
+Prior to the appointment we’ll do some background research on the house to better understand the neighborhood and local market.

 We’ll look up the available information on the property including deed holder and tax value.
 We’ll also check to see if it’s in foreclosure or if it’s listed with a realtor.

 We’ll ask these questions prior to the appointment so it’s very important that everything we find in our due diligence process matches what was said over the phone.
 If not, we consider this a red flag and the chances of us buying the house are drastically reduced.